Capital Bikeshare: Pricing

 Capital Bikeshare debuted with a $75 annual membership which allowed unlimited 30 minute rides.
 Rides longer than 30 minutes were charged escalating fees to discourage longer rides and keep the bikes in circulation for other users.
 Members paid slightly lower fees.
-Some members on longer rides to stop at a station to dock and then unlock a bike to avoid extra charges as there is no waiting period to unlock another bike.
+Some members on longer rides stop at a station to dock and then unlock a bike to avoid extra charges as there is no waiting period to unlock another bike.
 In 2015, annual membership went up by $10.

 In response to WMATA's SafeTrack in 2016 and in line with broader industry trends, a $2 single trip fare was offered for rides up to 30 minutes.

 In October 2021, the seven-member jurisdictions which own Capital Bikeshare made the largest adjustment to pricing since the system began operation.
 Members pay now $95 per year and receive 45 minutes of free ride time per trip, paying $0.05 per minute after 45 minutes.
 Members pay $0.10 minute for each e-bike ride to help offset its higher operating cost.
 Non-members pay $1 to unlock a bicycle and $0.05 per minute.
 For a single trip, non-members pay $1 to unlock an e-bike and $0.15 per minute.
 Both members and non-members pay $2 to leave an e-bike outside of a dock, within the e-bike service area.

+On August 1, 2025, the annual membership cost was raised to $120 per year and member e-bike pricing increased to $0.15 per minute.
+Non-members pay $1 to unlock a bike and $0.15 per minute for a classic bike, $0.35 for an e-bike and $1 more to leave an e-bike outside of a station.